BlueBaseJS/docs/key-concepts/hooks.md

 # 🎣 Hooks

-Hooks are the backbone of BlueRain.
+Hooks are the backbone of BlueBase.
 They allows us to modify data or inject custom logic in any part of the application at runtime.

 A hook can be [registered](hooks.md#registering-a-hook) by one of the methods listed below.
 At runtime, when a hook event is executed, each registered hook is run in the order of priority, and given the opportunity to modify a value by returning a new value.

-BlueRain provides different lifecycle hooks to the application, but a plugin may define its own hooks as well.
+BlueBase provides different lifecycle hooks to the application, but a plugin may define its own hooks as well.

 ## API

-Each hook event can have multiple hooks registered in BlueRain.
+Each hook event can have multiple hooks registered in BlueBase.
 These hooks are executed in a waterfall sequence, where result of each listener is passed on to the next one.

 ### Properties